 yt load and

-command line entry points parse the plugin file, so the
+command line entry points parse the plugin file.

 Plugin File Format¶

-plugin file, which should contain python code.
-If accessing yt functions and
+Plugin files should contain pure Python code.
+If accessing yt functions and classes

-For example, if I created a plugin file containing:
+For example, if one created a plugin file containing:

 then all of my data objects would have access to the field